intel/scikit-learn-intelex/README.md

 * Benefit from performance improvements across different Intel(R) hardware configurations
 * Integrate the extension into your existing Scikit-learn applications without code modifications
 * Continue to use the open-source scikit-learn API
-* Enable and disable the extension with a couple lines of code or at the command line
+* Enable and disable the extension with a couple of lines of code or at the command line

 Intel(R) Extension for Scikit-learn is also a part of [Intel(R) AI Tools](https://www.intel.com/content/www/us/en/developer/tools/oneapi/ai-analytics-toolkit.html).